-(II) Bridges the gap between fundamental courses in thermodynamics, fluid flow, and heat transer and the thermal-hydraulic design and analysis of nuclear reactors.
-Provides a comprehensive introduction to the thermal-hydraulics of each of the major classes of nuclear reactors.
+Bridges the gap between fundamental courses in thermodynamics, fluid flow, and heat transer and the thermal-hydraulic design and analysis of nuclear reactors.
+Provides a comprehensive introduction to the thermalhydraulics of each of the major classes of nuclear reactors.
 Introduces the major thermal-hydraulic computational tools, passively safe reactor design, thermal-hydraulic transient analysis, and severe nuclear reactor accident analysis.
+Prerequisite: ENGY498 or equivalent.